khulnasoft/AiKit/docs/overview/motivation/standardization.rst

 Clearly, a lot of time, thought and careful attention has gone into creating the `first version <https://data-apis.org/array-api/latest/>`_ of the standard, such that it simplifies compatibility as much as possible for all ML frameworks.

-We are very excited to be working with them on this standard, and bringing Ivy into compliance, with the hope that in due time others also follow-suit!
+We are very excited to be working with them on this standard, and bringing Aikit into compliance, with the hope that in due time others also follow-suit!

 **Round Up**